emjose/emjose/README.md

 🔵 &nbsp;Ask me about dogs, playing cards, and paper-cut art.

-🟣 &nbsp;I was born in Quezon City, Metro Manila, in the Philippines.🇵
+🟣 &nbsp;I was born in Quezon City, Metro Manila, in the Philippines.

 #